 - The number of female employees is similar to other educational establishments of this type.

-- We do not currently have any staff members with any declared disabilities but have in previous years
+- We currently have a small number of staff members with declared disabilities.

 - Our governing board is representative of different groups in the community.